hareeshweb2/git-experiment/README.md

 # git-experiment
-using this repo for practice GIT sima kundu
+using this repo for practice GIT sima kundu hareesh nalla